 This course is for you if:

-• You have done some TAE but never really engaged in a productive process or have given up trying to use it.
+• You are curious about or have done some TAE but never really engaged in a productive process.

 • You want to expand your experience of how to think at the edge.